2dom/PixelTimes/README.md

 This project is a logical progession of [PixelTime](https://2dom.github.io/PixelTime/) and the [P10 LED MATRIX](https://github.com/2dom/P10_matrix) library.

 As the P10_matrix library became more capable, PixelTime was simply a bit boring to look at 24/7.
 So I started playing with 32x16 gif animations and decided that the P10 matrix would make an excellent little nerdy picture frame.
-This project is actually rather straightforward.
+To accomplish that is actually rather straightforward.
 What ate most of my time was the latency optimizations to reduce flicker.

 ## Set-up
 To get this to work you will need to perform the following steps